Law Enforcement Torch Run

 The "Flame of Hope" will then be carried into the Opening Ceremony of the Summer Games, which begins Friday afternoon at 12:30 p.m. at the Bob Carpenter Center.

-Long-time supporters of the Torch Run may remember the Bike Prologue.
 After a decade-long absence, it returned in 2016 as part of the Torch Run's 30th Anniversary.
 It takes place prior to the Torch Run Kick-off.
 More information will be added closer to the event.

 Information about the Torch Run